-To the challenge of maintaining and improving the quality of life of the residents and optimizing the tourist experience of the visitors; advancing in the path of the sustainability, sharing responsibility between the totality of the actors and tourist agents of the destination must be added.
-To this end, it is essential to ensure that tourism destination governance includes all stakeholders, especially at a local level, and that the roles and responsibilities of each are clearly defined.
-Sustainable holiday destinations should be spaces of plurality open to innovation through which to favour the empowerment of citizens and the commitment of local companies and services to the criteria of sustainable development.
+Moving towards the development of sustainable destinations is also a process of shared responsibility.
+The actors in the sustainable tourist destinations share the responsibility of maintaining the destination as a vibrant and prosperous place to live and visit.
+Therefore, it is essential to ensure that the tourism governance of the destination includes all interested parties, especially at the local level, and that the role and responsibilities of each one are clearly defined.
+Sustainable destinations are, by definition, spaces of innovation for sustainability and areas in which the empowerment of citizens and the commitment of local businesses and services to the criteria of sustainable development must be favored.

-Sustainable tourism is not a static state that will eventually be achieved, but a continual improvement process worth moving forward to.
-In order to do so, we must create the tools and processes that lead the way towards sustainability in all areas of action of the destination.
+Sustainable tourism is not a static state that ends up being reached, but a path of continuous improvement that must be advanced towards.
+To do this, tools and processes must be generated that enable the transition to sustainability in all areas of action of the Destination.